History of science and technology in Africa: Central Africa

 John K. Thornton argues, using the reports of contemporary European travellers in Africa and the findings of archaeologists, that African textile manufacturing was far more advanced than has been recognized.
 Large quantities of textiles were produced.
-Indeed, by the standards of the seventeenth or eighteenth century world, he concludes, African textile manufacturers were producing their goods at the same or higher levels of productivity as their European counterparts.
+By the standards of the seventeenth or eighteenth century world, he concludes, African textile manufacturers were producing their goods at the same or higher levels of productivity as their European counterparts.
 For example, Leiden, one of the leading European centres of textile production which had almost the same population as Momboares in the eastern Congo, produced about 100,000 metres of cloth per year in the early seventeenth century, as compared to 400,000 metres in Momboares.
 Not only were these products traded widely within the continent by African merchants, as European merchants along the West African coast, African textiles were exported to the Caribbean and South America.

 East Africa

 Barkcloth was used by the Baganda in Uganda from the Mutuba tree (Ficus natalensis).
 Kanga are Swahili pieces of fabric that come in rectangular shapes, made of pure cotton, and put together to make clothing.
 It is as long as ones outstretch hand and wide to cover the length of ones neck.
 Kitenge are similar to kangas and kikoy, but are of a thicker cloth, and have an edging only on a long side.
 Kenya, Uganda, Tanzania, and Sudan are some of the African countries where kitenge are worn.
 In Malawi, Namibia and Zambia, kitenge are known as Chitenge.
 Lamba Mpanjaka was cloth made of multicolored silk, worn like a toga on the island of Madagascar.

 Shemma, shama, and kuta are all cotton-based cloths used for making Ethiopian clothing.
 Three types of looms are used in Africa: the double heddle loom for narrow strips of cloth, the single heddle loom for wider spans of cloth, and the ground or pit loom.
 The double heddle loom and single heddle loom might be of African origin.
 The ground or pit loom is used in the Horn of Africa, Madagascar, and North Africa and is of Middle Eastern origins.